 - Find a comfortable and quiet environment

-- “When you wait til the last possible minute to work on the presentation, I get nervous.” is the proper critique.
-“Why do you feel the need to wait til the last possible minute?”
+- “When you wait till the last possible minute to work on the presentation, I get nervous.” is the proper critique.
+“Why do you feel the need to wait till the last possible minute?”
 Is not

-- Start of on a positive note, such as bringing up their accomplishments
+- Start on a positive note, such as bringing up their accomplishments

 - End on a positive note.